amandeepSingh-otu/Spam_Detector/README.md

  patterns indicative of spam content.
 This refinement not only served to mitigate noise within the dataset but also improved the precision and reliability of our probability estimates, thereby enriching the model's ability to accurately classify emails.

 - ### User Interface Improvements

-    Apply the :focus pseudo-class to the links that alter the body's content, emphasizing the current page by setting a background color, adding a border, and adjusting the font color.
+  To enhance accessibility and interactivity, the project applies the :focus pseudo-class to links altering the body's content.
+This emphasizes the current page by setting a background color, adding a border, and adjusting the font color for improved visual clarity.
-    Implement the :hover pseudo-class to generate an animation for links influencing the body content.
-This pseudo-class mirrors the properties of the :focus pseudo-class but features a wider border for distinction.
-Additionally, introduce a transition property to ensure a smooth transition with all changes occurring in 0.2 seconds.
+Additionally, the :hover pseudo-class introduces animations for links affecting the body content, mirroring the properties of :focus but with a wider border for distinction.
-    Utilize the Google Chart library and JavaScript to create two pie charts that visualize the precision and accuracy of the model.
+A transition property ensures smooth transitions, with changes occurring over 0.2 seconds.
+Leveraging the Google Chart library and JavaScript, the project creates two pie charts to visualize the precision and accuracy of the model, enhancing data representation and user engagement.
+To clarify, the table data is made scrollable, ensuring that users can navigate through large datasets with ease, facilitating efficient data exploration and analysis.

 - ### Data
     To enhance the accuracy of our probability estimates, we merged the contents of 'ham1' and 'ham2' directories into a single 'ham' dataset.